-Someone I’ve known for a long time was recently accused of ‘preaching’ because he asked a community to remain calm, kind and peaceful during a spree of vandalism in the neighbourhood.
+Someone I’ve known for a long time was recently accused of ‘preaching’ because he asked a community to remain calm, kind and peaceful during a spree of vandalism in the neighbourhood.d

 My friend insisted the police should be notified of the vandalism, and called for measured action amongst the residents.
 He reminded them there was more to what happened than just kids running riot.
 He maintained there must be a reason children would behave this way, and it was the cause that needed to be addressed, not just the actions.

-He wasn’t saying their actions shouldn’t be addressed, and it’s important the children were be re-educated on what is morally right and lawful.
+He wasn’t saying the children’s actions shouldn’t be understood, and it’s important the children were spoken with appreciate why they did what they did.
 But, he emphasised, “teaching them a lesson” could not – and would not – involve any form of abuse, and anyone suggesting violence as a solution would be reported.

 Needless to say, my friend was surprised that his good intentions had been received so negatively.
-We wondered how a society would perceive his plight to protect the children from being “lynched” as a sign of weakness, interference and, as one woman put it, “silliness”.
+We wondered how a society would perceive his plight to protect the children from being “lynched” (their words) and interpreted his stance as a sign of weakness, interference and, as one woman put it, “silliness”.
 The residents maintained they were right, and that my friend was wrong.

 In the wake of the incidents in Charlottesville, and the powerful speech given by Susan Bro in the video below, I was reminded of our duty to challenge wrongful behaviour.
 Bro is the mother of Heather Heyer who was murdered during those protests.
 She appealed to us that we should explicitly call into question those who insist on creating a divide.

-Is it possible to address ill-informed behaviour peacefully, and open dialogue with people whose actions and beliefs are directly opposite to our own values and moral code?
+Is it possible to understand behaviour peacefully, and open dialogue with people whose actions and beliefs are directly opposite to our own values?
 Can we – and should we – truly love someone who causes hurt, or whose opinions are so far removed from our own; who won’t even contemplate that there is another point of view?

 As part of my work, I raise awareness of issues which predominantly affect the mental health of women, including those escaping Domestic Abuse.
-It’s a challenge for any woman – including me – to feel compassion for anyone who could so willfully and often severely harm another.
-As someone who also follows a Buddhist way of life, I have battled with the concept that I must show kindness all, even those who behave so badly.
+It’s a challenge for anyone – including me – to feel compassion for those who wilfully and often severely harm another.
+As someone who also follows a Buddhist way of life, I have battled with the concept that I must show kindness to all, even those who behave so badly.
 Don’t I have to like everyone?
 As it turns out, no I don’t.

 I was heartened to read this article in Lions Roar about spiritual activism, which explains how love doesn’t mean you have to like someone.